DataFire/Integrations/integrations/generated/evetech/README.md

     * name **required** `string`: name string

 ### get_characters_character_id_calendar
 Get 50 event summaries from the calendar.
 If no from_event ID is given, the resource will return the next 50 chronological event summaries from now.
-If a from_event ID is specified, it will return the next 50 chronological event summaries from after that event.
+If a from_event ID is specified, it will return the next 50 chronological event summaries from after that event

 ---
 Alternate route: `/dev/characters/{character_id}/calendar/`